Cannabis smoking: Methods

-Hotboxing involves multiple persons smoking cannabis in an enclosed space, such as a car, with no way for smoke to escape.
+"Hotboxing" involves multiple persons smoking cannabis in an enclosed space, such as a car, with no way for the smoke to escape.
 In addition to the primary smoke from the chosen smoking devices, second hand smoke is repeatedly inhaled and exhaled.
-A single user breathing in and out of a breathbonnet (breadbag) can achieve this effect.
+A single user breathing in and out of a breathbonnet (bread bag) can achieve this effect.

 Vaporization

-Vaporizers (vape pens and/or stationary platform) are devices used to extract the active ingredients of cannabis, tobacco (E-cigarettes), or any plant material at lower than burning temperature, eliminating carbon monoxide and carcinogenic "tars" found hazardous in smoke.
+Vaporizers (vape pens or stationary platform) are devices used to extract the active ingredients of cannabis, tobacco (E-cigarettes), or any plant material at lower than burning temperature, eliminating carbon monoxide and carcinogenic "tars" found hazardous in smoke.
 197 °C / 385 °F is frequently mentioned as a good vaporizing temperature for favored cannabinoids.
 Utensils usually thought of as smoking pipes can be used to vaporize if the receptacle, or "bowl", is narrow enough to permit controlling the inward flow of heated air from a source such as a lighter which is held far enough below the opening.

 According to the journal Clinical Pharmacology & Therapeutics, vaporizing cannabis is a safe and more effective way (than smoking) of delivering THC to patients for medical uses.

 The feasibility of vaporization of THC has been demonstrated in a series of laboratory studies involving different vaporizer designs.
 An electric vaporizer was shown to release substantial amounts of the THC while producing no measurable amounts of benzene, toluene, and naphthalene, which are generated when marijuana is smoked.